alinex/node-codedoc/src/man/codedoc.1.md

 --parallel, -p

 :   Set the maximum number of parallel runs.
-This is not a fix value but more an
+Set this to 1 to run the tasks in
-    estimation, because of multiple level of asynchroneous calls the real value may be higher in some circumstances.
-The default is to use 100 or if DEBUG is set to use 1 (meaning no parallelism).
+    series or a value not higher than the limit of open files per process on your system (`ulimit -n`).
+Default will be half of that.

 Define Ignores